ibm-mas/mas-performance/docs/mas/ocp/bestpractice.md

 ### Load Balance Algorithm

-There are 3 load-balancing algorithms: **source, roundrobin, and leastconn** (default: leastconn).
-Set up annotations for each route to change the default algorithm. e.g. `haproxy.router.openshift.io/balance=roundrobin`
+Starting from OCP 4.10, there have been four load-balancing algorithms available: **source, roundrobin, random, and leastconn**.
+The default algorithm is set to **random**.
+In earlier versions of OCP, before 4.10, there were three load-balancing algorithms: **source, roundrobin, and leastconn**.
+The default algorithm in those versions was **leastconn**.
+Set up annotations for each route to change the default algorithm if needed. e.g. `haproxy.router.openshift.io/balance=roundrobin`

 ## Master and Worker Nodes Consideration